Self-induced Floquet states via three-wave processes in synthetic antiferromagnets

 where $\chi_\mathrm{op} \approx 150$ represents the optical mode susceptibility to the pumping field.
 When $n_\mathrm{op}^\mathrm{max}$ is reached, $n_\mathrm{ac}$ grows exponentially as a result of 3MS, $n_\mathrm{ac}(t) = n_{\mathrm{ac},0}\exp\left(2\Gamma_\mathrm{ac} t\right)$, before also attaining a plateau, as shown in Fig.~\ref{TimeResolvedPopsAllRF}(b). $\Gamma_\mathrm{ac}^{-1}$ is the growth rate of the precession amplitude of the acoustic mode, which increases with $h_\mathrm{rf}$.
 Around the threshold region, this growth rate is proportional to the supercriticality parameter $\zeta \equiv h_\mathrm{rf}/h_{\mathrm{rf},c}$,

-Fitting the data with this expression yields the decay rate extrapolated for zero stimulus, $\Gamma_0 = 1747~\mathrm{MHz}$~\cite{SM}.
+Fitting the data with this expression yields the decay rate extrapolated for zero stimulus, $\Gamma_0 = 1747~\mathrm{MHz}$ (see supplementary material).
 This is close to the linear relaxation rate expected from Gilbert damping, $\Delta \omega_\mathrm{ac}=1886~\mathrm{ MHz}$, where the discrepancy suggests that nonlinear frequency shifts of the mode is non-negligible even in the near-threshold regime.

 At the transition between the two plateaus in $n_\mathrm{op}$, $n_\mathrm{ac}$ reaches a level comparable to that of $n_\mathrm{op}$ (Fig.~\ref{TimeResolvedPopsAllRF}).
 At this point, the sustained 3MS continues to scatter a sizable fraction of the optical modes such that $n_\mathrm{op}$ decreases, reducing in return the rate of creation of $n_\mathrm{ac}$. $n_\mathrm{ac}(t)$ is monotonic (no overshoot) only in the vicinity of the pumping threshold, i.e., $h_\mathrm{rf} \leq 450$~A/m where $n_\mathrm{ac}^\infty = n_\mathrm{ac}^\mathrm{max}$.
 Outside of this regime, $n_\mathrm{ac}$ overshoots and $n_\mathrm{op}$ undershoots until the two populations stabilize at a fixed point.
 The final number of acoustic modes is proportional to the supercriticality (above threshold),